juxor/afaq/markdown/secG3.md

 state complied with the wishes of the capitalists and broke that resistance.

-Significantly, Tucker and other individualist anarchists saw state intervention has a result of capital manipulating legislation to gain an advantage on the so-called free market which allowed them to exploit labour and, as such, it benefited the **whole** capitalist class (_"If, then, the capitalist, by abolishing the free market, compels other men to procure their
+Significantly, Tucker and other individualist anarchists saw state intervention as a result of capital manipulating legislation to gain an advantage on the so-called free market which allowed them to exploit labour and, as such, it benefited the **whole** capitalist class (_"If, then, the capitalist, by abolishing the free market, compels other men to procure their